raspberrypilearning/fart-detector/worksheet.md

 Whatever you do, **don't** completely annihilate the sensor by spraying deodorant directly onto it.
 If too much isobutane gets inside the sensor, it may well not calibrate again for several hours. *You only need a tiny little squirt.* You can often get away with just holding the nozzle of the deodorant can near the top of the sensor too.

-## Step 7: Continuous monitoring and recalibration
+## Continuous monitoring and recalibration

 You'll notice that currently the program will only wait for one fart, sound the alarm and then exit.
 It may be that you want to set this up in a semi-permanent way to provide an early warning system in the home.
 It would be better in this case if the program could sound the alarm for a while, and then recalibrate to wait for another fart.